meom-group/jaxparrow/docs/faq.md

 ```

 And then pass the `optimizer` object as the `optim` argument of the [`cyclogeostrophy`](api.md#jaxparrow.cyclogeostrophy.cyclogeostrophy) function.
+This is employed in the [Pseudo-SWOT observations from eNATL60 model data](example/swot-enatl60) example.

 We also recommend using `JAX` floating point types with sufficient precision, e.g., `float64`: